tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 <h3 id="what-is-grep">What is Grep? {% directlink "what-is-grep" %}</h3>

 [Grep](https://phoenixnap.com/kb/grep-command-linux-unix-examples) is an acronym that stands for Global Regular Expression Print.
-It's usage as a command line tool is to search for a string of text in a given file.
+It's usage as a command line tool is to search for a pattern or string of text in a given file.
 The syntax of using `grep` calls for the pattern or string your searching for and the filename you'd like to search in.

 ```bash
 grep <string to match> <filename to search for>